 - Powdered diatomaceous earth is a good all-purpose prevention and treatment for any insect pest, but use with caution as it kills indiscriminately.
 I use DE mainly if I see slugs or larvae of any insect on plants, as it is especially effective on these.
 Just sprinkle on plants as needed and reapply after watering or rain.
 (Note: I buy food-grade DE and also use it for indoor pests like ants and as an internal cleanse for parasites in humans and animals.
 This is the brand we use.)

-- Neem sprays (like this one) are an increasingly popular pest control option and are available in many stores now.
+- Neem sprays are an increasingly popular pest control option and are available in many stores now.

 Hot Pepper Garden Pest Spray Recipe